Tetrataenium nepalense

-Tetrataenium nepalense is a flowering plant in the carrot family Apiaceae.
-The species is called Nepal cowparsnip in the book on Traditional Chinese Medicine.
+Tetrataenium nepalense is a species of flowering plant in the carrot family Apiaceae.
+It is known as Nepal cowparsnip in the literature on Traditional Chinese Medicine.

 Uses

 The species is common in the Sikkim and Darjeeling districts of India.
-Called chimphing in the Nepali language, it is considered medicinal for stomach ailments and its seeds are ground with tomato and taken as a relish, especially with boiled vegetables.
+Known as chimphing in the Nepali language, it is considered medicinal for stomach ailments.
+Its seeds are ground with tomato and taken as a relish, especially with boiled vegetables.